jakewahl/spawar_internship.github.io/README.md

 - Will start planning content of both my poster presentation and quadchart.
 I have downloaded templates for both of these projects.
 - Reviewed more linear algebra (least squares and derivatives and inverses of matrices/vectors).
 - Reading more of Introduction to Linear Algebra by Gilbert Strang.

+***
+###Week 5
+*DAY 17 (7/20)*:
+- Found a tutorial/instructions for a GUI game that utilized pygame.
+- Installed pygame and wrote the program, it's a pretty awesome graphic game: [pygame](https://github.com/jakewahl/spawar_internship.github.io/blob/master/pygame.py/gamecode.py)
+- Finished creating a database and finished writing the code to pull from the MySQLdb and to write it to the leaflet site on the map.
+I'm able to pick and choose what shows up on the map by writing in filters in the python code based on whatever I want (shipname, mmsi, unixtime, lat, lon, etc.)